halirutan/IntelliJ-Key-Promoter-X/README.md

 ![Tool-window](doc/img/tool-window.png)

 Every mouse click that is connected to an action with a shortcut will be registered in the statistic.
 The items in this list are ordered by how often you missed this shortcut.

 There might be some mouse actions that you don't want to replace by its shortcut.
 For those, you can press *Don't show again* in the notification and all suppressed shortcuts will appear in the list below the statistics.
 You can re-activate a suppressed item by double-clicking on it in the suppressed list.

+The Key Promoter X toolwindow additionally allows you to clear your statistics and make a fresh start, and you can snooze the Key Promoter X notification until the restart of IDEA (or you turn it off again).

 ### Settings for the Key Promoter X